TheOriginalSpareTomato/mars-rover/README.md

 - Odometer to track how far the rover has travelled

 ### Note
 The Console application is a .NET2022 application using the new application templates and global usings.
 It will not compile in VS2019.
+The MSTest projet should run in either VS2019 or VS2022.